Financial Reporting, Internal Control and Risk Management

 In the Group internal control means all actions and processes, principles, instructions and organizational structures that aim to increase the probability that all targets can be reached.
 Purpose of internal control is to ensure the profitability of operations, observance of legislation and contracts, proper administration of assets and validity of financial reporting.
 The Group applies its internal control in accordance with international COSO-model.

 Nurminen Logistics Group consists of parent company Nurminen Logistics Plc, subsidiaries and associated companies.
-The company has corporatized its business operations in Finland into separate companies and operation under the new structure has been started from 1 January 2013.
-Functionally significant companies in addition to the parent company and the Finnish subsidiaries are Russian and Baltic business units which are managed in own companies.
+Functionally significant companies in addition to the parent company and the Finnish subsidiary are Russian and Baltic business units which are managed in own companies.

 The Board of Directors is responsible for organizing and functionality of internal control.
-Internal control is managed by Group Executive Board and it is executed by the whole organization.
+Internal control is managed by Group Management Team and it is executed by the whole organization.
 Internal control is not a separate function but elementary part of all functions and it is working in all levels of organization.
 Operational management has the main responsibility of control.
 Each manager is responsible for organizing the control of the functions, which he/she is responsible for, and to follow that the controls are continuously functional.
-Support functions such as financial administration, IT department and risk management are supporting Group Executive Board and have responsibility to organize the internal control in support functions.
+Support functions such as financial administration, IT department and risk management are supporting Group Management Team and have responsibility to organize the internal control in support functions.
 Chief Financial Officer is responsible for processes in financial administration and in reporting and shall organize the internal control for these functions.

 Internal audit of the company is organized by President and CEO and the Audit Committee.
 Together they annually decide the focus, resourcing and actions of internal audit.
 Goal of internal audit is to evaluate and develop the risk management, control, management and administration processes.
 Internal audit is carried out as broadened external audit.

 The company does not have a separate internal audit function.
 Instead, the internal audit is part of the group’s financial administration.
-Contract risks are also managed locally with the assistance of the lawyers representing the group and its subsidiaries.
+If necessary the Group buys expert services.
+Contract risks are also managed locally with the assistance of the lawyers representing Business Units.
 Local auditors audit the procedures of internal control in accordance with the audit plan.
 Representatives of the financial administration perform certain controls when they visit subsidiaries.
 The financial management reports on the findings to the President and CEO and the Audit Committee, which in turn report to the Board of Directors.
 The main focus areas of risk management have been credit and liquidity risk as well as risks associated with railway logistics business operations.

 The Group engages in continuous risk evaluation of its operative business, and aims to protect itself from known risk factors.
 The goal of the Group´s risk management is to secure the performance of the group, and to ensure the undisturbed continuation of business.
 The Board’s Audit Committee evaluates the sufficiency and the appropriateness of the risk control and the processes related to it.
 The Audit Committee reports to the Board of Directors.